Jesús Guridi: Organ

 The organ was probably Guridi’s favourite instrument, in his role as a performer and as a teacher.
-In fact, he was a master on improvisation and he remained active as an organist until the end of his days.
+He was a master of improvisation and he remained active as an organist until the end of his days.

 Guridi was appointed professor of organ and harmony at the Institute of Music of Bizkaia in 1922, and in 1944 he won by opposition the organ national chair of the Royal Conservatory of Music in Madrid, which in 1956 would become director.
 He served for years as organist of the Church of San Manuel and San Benito, Madrid.

 In 1909, when he was still very young, he won the Gold Medal in the Valencia Regional Exhibition, with his Fantasy for great organ, a piece composed between 1906 and 1907 and premiered by Guridi himself.
 Also in 1909 he composed an Interlude and in 1917 he wrote another Fantasy, that was published under the title Prelude and Fantasy.

 In 1922 he composed Cuadros vascos (Basque scenes), for chorus and orchestra, and adapted, for solo organ, the Espatadantza (traditional Basque dance) contained in this work.
 He also adapted for organ Four Cantigas of Alfonso el Sabio in 1953.

 In 1948 he composed Variations on a Basque theme, which consists of nine variations on the popular song Itsasoa laino dago (There is fog on the sea), contained in Resurrección Mª de Azkue’s Songbook.

 In 1951, Guridi grouped twenty short and not difficult of execution pieces for organ teaching approach under the title Spanish School of Organ (1.
 Introducción – 2.
 Capriccio – 3.
 Cantinela – 4.
 Himno – 5.
 Improvisación – 6.
 Canción vasca – 7.
 Salida – 8.
 Interludio – 9.
 Plegaria – 10.
 Preludio – 11.
 Pastorela – 12.
 Villancico – 13.
 Glosa (Puer natus est) – 14. Éxtasis – 15.
 Fuga – 16.
 Adagio – 17.
 Ave Maria – 18.
 Ofertorio I – 19.
 Ofertorio II – 20.
 Tocata).

 In 1953 he wrote the beautiful Triptych of the Good Shepherd ("The Flock ", "The Lost Sheep" and "The Good Shepherd"), surely his masterpiece in this field, which won the first prize in the composition competition organized by Organería Española because of the inauguration of the new organ of the Good Shepherd Cathedral in San Sebastián.
 Guridi himself premiered his "Triptych" on 20 January 1954 in this temple.
 The other composers awarded in the competition were Tomás Garbizu, Luis Urteaga and José María Nemesio Otaño.
 In 2007, the concert offered by these composers, 19 and 20 January 1954, was reproduced, and the concert ended with the work of Guridi.

 Shortly before his death in 1961, he composed a Final for organ, a composition of great character in the line of the French master Louis Vierne.